dmauser/opnazure/README.md

 - First access can be done using <HTTPS://PublicIP.> Please ignore SSL/TLS errors and proceed.
 In case of Active-Active the URL should be <https://PublicIP:50443> for Primary server and <https://PublicIP:50444> for Secondary server.
 - Your first login is going to be username "root" and password "opnsense" (**PLEASE change your password right the way**).
 - To access SSH you can either deploy a Jumpbox VM on Trusted Subnet or create a Firewall Rule to allow SSH to Internet.
-- To send traffic to OPNsense you need to create UDR 0.0.0.0 and set IP of trusted NIC IP (10.0.1.4) as next hop.
+- To send traffic to the OPNsense you need to create UDR 0.0.0.0 and set IP of trusted NIC IP (10.0.1.4) as next hop.
 Associate that NVA to Trusted-Subnet.
 - **Note:** It is necessary to create appropriate Firewall rules inside OPNsense to desired traffic to work properly.

 ## Roadmap